hellhammer666/hellhammer666/README.md

 - 👋 Hi, I’m @hellhammer666
 - 👀 I’m interested in ... family, lifting and gaming.
 - 🌱 I’m currently learning ...
-Computer Science; Python analytics
+Cyber Security
 - 💞️ I’m looking to collaborate on ...
+All things CS
 - 📫 How to reach me ... gray.322@wright.edu

 <!---